maxim-eyengue/Depression-Mood-Tracker/README.md

 ```
 ![Elastic Beanstalk Cloud Deployment](images/deploy_eb_cloud.png)

-The application has been deployed to the cloud with the [Elastic Beanstalk host](depression-mood-tracker-app-env.eba-52pgepia.us-east-1.elasticbeanstalk.com).
+The application has been deployed to the cloud with an [Elastic Beanstalk host](depression-mood-tracker-app-env.eba-52pgepia.us-east-1.elasticbeanstalk.com).
 To test this cloud deployment, we sent a request to the [service URL address](http://depression-mood-tracker-app-env.eba-52pgepia.us-east-1.elasticbeanstalk.com/predict):
 ```bash
 python predict_test_cloud.py
 ```